 Here’s a thought I’ve been having lately.
 I think it’s a valuable practice for all photographers to create a photographic memoir of some sort.
-It could be a digital archive, or a Word document with images and thoughts.
-You could print a book, or even a series of books to document different phases of your photography.
+It could be a digital archive or a Word document with images and thoughts.
+You could print a book, or even a series of books, to document different phases of your photography.
 The format doesn’t matter so much.
 What matters is that you document your photographic history.

-To start with, it can be useful and meaningful to your family—especially the future generations.
+To start with, it can be useful and meaningful to your family—especially future generations.
 As a genealogy buff myself, I know how difficult it can be to learn more about your ancestors.
 But the people descended from you will want to know what your life was like, and a collection of photographs is perhaps the ideal way to illustrate that.
-Unlike Census records that might have many people of the same name and similar ages, this is something that can become an incontrovertible record of your life and the things you did.
+Unlike Census records which might have many people of the same name and similar ages, this is something that can become an incontrovertible record of your life and the things you did.

-Another reason to create a memoir is that quite frankly, the overwhelming majority of photographers fade into posthumous obscurity.
+Another reason to create a memoir is that, quite frankly, the overwhelming majority of photographers fade into posthumous obscurity.
 Of course, creating a memoir doesn’t guarantee fame, and in fact, the likelihood of becoming a household name because of it is incredibly low.